PoByBolek/PmlUnit/README.md

 Unit's supported platforms: PDMS 12.1, E3D 1.1, and E3D 2.1.
 You can build PML
 Unit for only one platform or for all platforms at once.

+Note that PML Unit uses the PDMS 12.1 platform for Hull & Outfitting (OH) 12.1 as well.

 ### Dependencies

 Copy the `Aveva.ApplicationFramework.dll`, `Aveva.ApplicationFramework.Presentation.dll`,